BenUlcoq/texas_hold_em_simulator/README.md

 # Terminal Application - Multiplayer Texas Hold ‘ Em Simulator
 Created by Ben Ulcoq for Coder Academy’s FastTrack Bootcamp Term One Assignment Two.

+## Instructions for Use
+See the help file!

 # Purpose and Scope
 Texas Hold ‘Em Simulator is a multi user application aimed at providing an environment for players to hone their skills and challenge one another to games of heads-up Texas Hold ‘Em Poker.
 The application simulates the flow of a poker game by having users choose what actions to perform within the game (fold, raise, call or check ) when it is their turn.
 Once the hand being played reaches its conclusion, a winner is determined and the chip counts for each player are adjusted if necessary.